The Mona Lisa's Sister

 The Mona Lisa's Sister is a 1988 album by Graham Parker.
 It was Parker's first album for RCA following an acrimonious split with Atlantic and the first he produced himself (with Brinsley Schwarz).
 The "stripped-down" sound of the album garnered critical acclaim and presaged a back-to-basics trend in rock music in the 1990s.
 It was re-released by Buddah Records in 1999 with a bonus track, "Ordinary Girl", the B-side to "Get Started.
 Start a Fire".
-The album debuted at #132 on Billboard 200 Album chart on 28 May 1988, peaking at #77.
+The album debuted at No. 132 on the Billboard 200 on 28 May 1988, peaking at No. 77.